guotong1988/guotong1988.github.io/research/_posts/2022-02-01-drop-noise-for-ctr.md

 The core reason why the drop-noise method can be deployed is that we can cluster users during the prediction phase.

-Similarly, for manually labeled datasets, while we can prepare two separate models for inference based on different inputs, only the training-dataset data can be reliably used for data clustering purposes.
+But for manually labeled datasets, while we can prepare two separate models for inference based on different inputs, only the training-dataset data can be reliably used for data clustering purposes.

 ### 6. Conclusion